qiongxiao/torch-learning/README.md

 ## Introduction

-This is torch7 code for my nn learning.
+This is torch7 code for my study of nn.

 Here are some greate code sources: